Uniforms and insignia of the Red Army (1917–1922): Cavalry Commander's schools (1918–1920)

+The pupils of the Tver school wore much the same uniform as its previous occupants as pictured here, though with shoulder straps removed and red stars added.

 Cadets of the 1st Tver Soviet Cavalry Commander's School were known to wear the opulent 'gala' uniform of imperial cadets of the old Tverskoy Cavalry College.
 This consisted of a black czapka with light blue and silver accents and a white plume; a dark green tunic with a light blue cloth panel at front and silver buttons and stitching at cuff and collar; a dark green and light blue striped belt and blue breeches tucked into riding boots that cover the knee.
 This was not their everyday wear however: a peaked or peakless service cap with dark green band and light blue crown with dark green piping was worn; khaki gymnastiorka and sharovari breeches; cavalry jackboots; and a cavalry greatcoat with light blue collar patches piped dark green.

 Another example of cavalry cadets wearing such fanciful garb would be the Life Guard Hussar Regiment uniforms worn by attendants of the 1st Petrograd Soviet Cavalry Commander's School.
-This took the form of a brown busby with white plume, a scarlet dolman, blue breeches, and a white pelisse all with yellow cords; sabretaches were discarded.
+This took the form of a brown busby with white plume, a scarlet dolman, blue breeches, and a white pelisse all with yellow cords – sabretaches were discarded.

 Infantry Commander's School (1918–1920)

 Once graduated, the cadets of this school would shed their uniforms for a new one: a commander's light grey peaked cap, black gymnastiorka, blue, blue-grey, or khaki breeches, and jackboots.
 Chevrons with the school or branch emblem were sometimes worn on the left sleeve.

-Cadets of the Kremlin Machine Gun School of Command Staff (1920).
-Their caps lack both the piping and the green fabric of the regulation cadet uniform.
+Cadets of the Kremlin Machine Gun School of Command Staff (1920): Their caps lack both the piping and the green fabric of the regulation cadet uniform.
 Many of them wear the M1918 Red Army badge on the left breast, whilst one cadet (front and far left) wears a Tsarist machine gunner's shoulder board badge instead.

+Other unit uniforms

+Taman Army (1918–1920)

+The Taman Army was formed in south Russia in 1918 and so too would its distinctive mark later that year.
+The Army's chevron was introduced in September 1918, no later than the 26th, by Yepifan Kovtyukh for his 1st Column – one of three in the army.
+On 10 October, now commander of the whole army, Kovtyukh had the chevron apply to all columns.
+The patch was meant to commemorate the army's breakout through enemy lines and was, unlike in many other units at this time, very strict in its presentation – commanders would not allow any unofficial modifications.
+The chevron was officially '22.3 cm long and 4.5 cm wide'.